curl/everything-curl/libcurl-callbacks.md

 example use printf's "%s" operator to display the contents nor strcpy to copy it.

+This callback should return the number of bytes actually taken care of.
+If that amount differs from the amount passed to your callback function, it'll signal an error condition to the library.
+This will cause the transfer to get aborted and the libcurl function used will return `CURLE_WRITE_ERROR`.

 The user pointer passed in to the callback in the *userdata* argument is set with CURLOPT_WRITEDATA: